omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 8.md

 I closed my eyes and began focusing my mana into my eyes.
 I didn’t like to use this wretched technique but the situation called for it.
 Opening my eyes, the world lit up.
 The faint glow of countless colored lights filled my view.
 I focused on the golden lights, the color of my daughter.
 The glowing footsteps were pointing towards the town.
 Esther, where did you go in the middle of the night?

-I began sprinting.
+I began sprinting, the moon at my back.

 \*\*\*
 “Stop\!”
 It hurt.

-“Just stop\!”
+“Stop it\!”
 It really hurt.

 “Why should I?”
 The man stared at me.
 “You tried killing my son\!”

 “Ahhh\!”
 The hammer crushed another one of my fingers.

+“No one touches my son without my permission\!”

 Why, why why why.